 It was the first building to be made of white granite, previously only used for headstones (bit grim).

-This bronze bell is the Freedom bell, a replica of the Liberty Bell which symbolises Americas Independence.
+This bronze bell, that sits in front of the station, is the Freedom bell, a replica of the Liberty Bell which symbolises Americas Independence, so well worth noting on our historic Washington dc day.

-Annoyingly for us much of the inside was behind scaffolding on our visit.
+Annoyingly for us much of the inside of Union station was behind scaffolding on our visit.
 Tho’ the food and shop hall was still quite a sight.

 I thought it looked cool, especially in black and white…